TOMTOBIN1976/ict2assignment/README.md

 ## Overview.

-[ A React app for  Movie enthusiasts which use an open web API, The Movie DataBase, is the data source for the app.
-Storybook is a tool for developing individual components ]
+A React app for  Movie enthusiasts which use an open web API, The Movie DataBase, is the data source for the app.
+Storybook is a tool for developing individual components.

 The app contains the following extra features developed from the orignal app developed as part of Lab submission.
 + Must Waatch: page contains a list of must watch movies.
 Movies listed in the home page are marked using the favourite menu and will then display in the muest watch page.